 Milk and Dairy

 Students are encouraged to refer to ingredient lists to identify dairy in recipes.
 We offer soy, almond, oat and lactose-free milks on campus.
-We also offer a Power Plant station in Vail Commons that is 100% plant-based and thus free of dairy.
+We also offer the Power Plant station in Vail Commons that is 100% plant-based and thus free of dairy.

 Wheat and Gluten